boisy/drivewire-mac/README.md

-# drivewire_macserver
+# DriveWire MacServer
-DriveWire Server for Mac OS X
+DriveWire MacServer is the official DriveWire server for Mac OS X.